 "Why would anyone-?"
 Minato's voice failed.
 It was his child.
 His child they stole so many years ago.

 "I don't know."

-The door opened breaking the silence that had fallen between the men.
-Although the footsteps were coming closer, neither could bring themselves to look away from the boy.
+The door opened, breaking the silence that had fallen between the men.
+Although the footsteps were coming closer, neither of the men could bring themselves to look away from the boy.

-"You called for me, Hokage-sama?"
+"I was called for?"
 Inoichi glanced at Fugaku's solemn face and the Hokage's hunched form before finally settling on the boy in the bed.
 The shocking blonde hair and profile of his face made for an easy understanding of the situation.
 "Is that-?"